Twenty years ago in Denmark I had gotten an Andalucian mare named Evita and she did not want to canter left.

 Ever since I meet my first horse at around ten years old, in Rjukan, Norway, I just loved horses and have had them in my life ever since.
 At a point I had moved to Denmark.
 Living in Denmark and working with Another Kind of School, I spent many afternoons with Evita.

 Evita came to my life from an ad in the recycling paper Blaa Avis.
 “Mare need new home”.
 I meet Evita in Djursland and decided to bring her home.

 Evita was one of these so called “grumpy mares” completely uninterested in what I offered for her to do.
 She would obey but with protests in her eyes.
 I took different lessons to become a better rider and a better keeper for my horse.
 In spite of all my efforts to do better it was not enough for Evita, there were so many “No’s”, even after I learnt to ask in a more gentle and clear way.

 I stopped the ride, took my feet out of the stirrups and slid down till my feet were planted on the ground.
 I thanked the teacher, greeted the other students and left the riding arena with Evita to never return.
-We had both noticed the lush grass on the out side of the riding hall on the way in.
-I was thinking and thinking what the problem was as we were enjoying some of the sunlight and fresh grass outside the riding hall in Horsens.
+We had both noticed the lush grass on the outside of the riding hall on the way into the lesson.
+I was thinking and thinking what the problem was as we were enjoying some of the afternoon sunlight and fresh grass outside the riding hall in Horsens.

 There must be an answer.
 What was the answer?
 Who could know the answer?
-Then one day I heard of a movie called “Heste sladrer ikke” and managed to find a copy, in this video I learnt about Lennart – The fearless Horse Vet.
+Then one day I heard of a movie called “Heste sladrer ikke” (Horses don’t tell on you) and managed to find a copy, in this video I learnt about Dr. Lennart Oestblom – The fearless Horse Vet.

 It took some time to find his number and then I called